-Interim monies may be deposited or invested in the following securities:
+Interim monies held by the District may be deposited or invested in the following securities:

-- 1. United States Treasury Notes, Bills, Bonds, or any other obligation or security issued by the United States Treasury or any other obligation guaranteed as to principal and interest by the United States; - Bonds, notes, debentures, or any other obligations or securities issued by any federal government agency or instrumentality, including but not limited to, the Federal National Mortgage Association, Federal Home Loan Bank, Federal Farm Credit Bank, Federal Home Loan Mortgage Corporation, Government National Mortgage Association, and Student Loan Marketing Association.
+- 1. United States Treasury bills, bonds, notes, or any other obligation or security issued by the United States Treasury, or any other obligation guaranteed as to principal and interest by the United States; - 2.
+Bonds, notes, debentures, or any other obligation or security issued by any federal government agency or instrumentality including, but not limited to, the Federal National Mortgage Association, Federal Home Loan Bank, Federal Farm Credit Bank, Federal Home Loan Mortgage Corporation, Government National Mortgage Association, and Student Loan Marketing Association.
 All federal agency securities shall be direct issuances of federal government agencies or instrumentalities; - 3.
-Written repurchase agreements in the securities listed above provided that the market value of the securities subject to the repurchase agreement must exceed the principal value of the agreement by at least two percent and be marked to market daily, and that the term of the agreement must not exceed thirty days; - 4.
+Written repurchase agreements in the securities listed above; - 4.
 Bonds and other obligations of the State of Ohio or Ohio local governments; - 5.
-Time certificates of deposit or savings or deposit accounts including, but not limited to, passbook accounts; - 6.
-No-load money market mutual funds consisting exclusively of obligations described in division (1) or (2) and repurchase agreements secured by such obligations, provided that investments in securities described in this division are made only through eligible institutions; - 7.
-The State Treasurer's investment pool (STAR Ohio).
+Time certificates of deposit or savings or deposit accounts including, but not limited to, passbook accounts;